fredins/vattenskoter/documents/individual_reflections/martin_fredin/individual_reflection_2_Martin.md

 ## What is my contribution towards the team’s use of Scrum?
-I have participated on all the meetings.
-During the meetings I have been active and voiced my opinion when feelt strongly about something.
+I have participated in all the meetings.
+During the meetings I have been active and voiced my opinion when I feelt strongly about something.

 ## What is my contribution towards the team’s deliveries?
 I participated in making the user stories and the project scope.